gabrieltepin/face-recognition-prototype/README.md

     python3 main.py
 ```

-The webcam should initiate and the program should start processing the frames searching for matches with faces pictures included in _assets_ folder
+The webcam should initiate and the program should start processing the frames searching for matches with faces pictures included in _authorized_ folder